Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-The boson statistics allows multiple particle occupation of a given orbital.
-As a result, the orbitals associated with two different bosons are not necessarily orthogonal, unlike the case of the spin-orbitals associated with two different fermions (that necessarily obey the Pauli exclusion principle).
-The inability to impose the orthogonality condition to all bosonic-particle pairs $(i,j)$ results in a smaller number (only $N$) of Lagrange multipliers that can be used for the minimization of the total-energy mean-field functional compared to the fermionic case [with $N(N+1)/2$ Lagrange multipliers].
-Thus, going beyond the Gross-Pitaevskii approach to the UHF level (i.e., using a permanent $\Psi^N$ with different orbitals) results in a set of UBHF equations that are more complex compared to the fermionic Pople-Nesbet ones \cite{romath06,heim10}.

-A simplification of the UBHF problem can be achieved by considering explicit analytic expressions for the space orbitals $\psi_i({\bf r}_i)$.
-In particular, since for repelling bosons the particles must avoid occupying the same position in space in order to minimize their mutual repulsion, we take all the orbitals to be of the form of displaced Gaussians, namely we set $\psi_j({\bf r}_i) = u({\bf r}_i, {\bf R}_j)$.

-For ultracold atoms or ions, rotating traps can be easily implemented.
-Such rotating traps can be handled theoretically by using the correspondence $\omega \rightarrow B$, where $\omega$ denotes the rotational frequency of the trap.

-With the above choice of localized orbitals, the unrestricted permanent $\Psi^N$ breaks the continuous rotational symmetry.

-For both the cases of a contact potential and a Coulomb interaction, the resulting energy gain becomes substantial for stronger repulsion.
-Controlling this energy gain (the strength of correlations) is the ratio $R$ between the strength of the repulsive potential and the zero-point kinetic energy.
+At zero magnetic field and for both the cases of a contact potential and a Coulomb interaction, the resulting energy gain from symmetry breaking becomes larger for stronger repulsion.
+Controlling this energy gain (the strength of correlations) is the ratio $R_\delta$ (for a contact potential) and $R_W$ (for a Coulomb interaction) between the strength of the repulsive potential and the zero-point kinetic energy.
 Specifically, for a 2D trap, one has